-nd they have been a lifeline to our tenants as each week we have a request show and air picks them up to hear a song for them.
-So, going forward we aim to create activitie hat will have the same impact but reduced numbers.
-Create community involvement a mproving all Health and wellbeing locally. and he group have all volunteers and 284 members
+fair picks them up to hear a song for them.
+So, going forward we aim to create activities that will have the same impact but reduced numbers.
+Create community involvement and improving all Health and wellbeing locally.

+The group have all volunteers and 284 members